-The UK market operates under three different regulatory environments, covering England and Wales (89.7% of the UK market by value), Scotland (8.9%) and Northern Ireland (1.4%).
-The Legal Services Act 2007 introduced pivotal reforms liberalising the market in England and Wales which, through the creation of the Alternative Business Structure (ABS), allowed non-lawyers to own and act in management capacities within law firms.
+The UK market operates under three different regulatory environments, covering England and Wales (92.5% of the UK market by value), Scotland (6.0%) and Northern Ireland (1.5%).
+The Legal Services Act 2007 introduced pivotal reforms liberalising the market in England and Wales, which, through the creation of the Alternative Business Structure (ABS), allowed non-lawyers to own and act in management capacities within law firms.
 These reforms have not been adopted in Northern Ireland, nor fully adopted in Scotland.

-The UK market is diverse, comprising approximately 9,300 law firms in England & Wales in July 2019 (source: Law Society October 2020) and around 95,000 solicitors acting in private practice.
+The UK market is diverse, comprising approximately 9,000 law firms in England & Wales in July 2021(3) and around 97,000(3) solicitors acting in private practice.
 The Directors believe that the overall market can be broadly divided into the three segments shown above and that the mid-market is the segment in which Keystone operates.